sal55/langs/MLang.md/Mfeatures.md

     'A'                                    c8
     'AB' up to 'ABCDEFGH'                  u64
-    'ABCDEFGHI' up to 'ABCDEFGHIJKLMNOP'   u128

 ### Unicode String and Char Constants
 Not sure how to tackle Unicode support yet, so these constants are not supported.
 UTF8 sequences can be used, but to work with those, any routines called need to support UTF8.
-A 'print' on a UTF8 string ends up calling C's printf for normal (not wide) characters, so these also depends on Windows, locale, codepages and the like.
+A 'print' on a UTF8 string ends up calling C's printf for normal (not wide) characters, so these also depend on Windows, locale, codepages and the like.

 ### Type Reflection
 The expression X.type returns an internal type code, so that it can be used as 'if X.type = int.type' for example.
 Although types are static, the result type of an expression may not be obvious.
 It can also be turned into a string: